NibinByteCode/DinePulse/README.md

 - First Create a database in MS SQL with name as dinepulse and run the DB Scripts available in folder- Dinepulse/DinepulseSQLServer.
 - Run the API Source Code using Visual Studio from the folder Dinepulse/Dinepulse_API.
 Make sure to change the Connection String in the secrets.json file.
 - Run the Admin Dashboard app from the folder- Dinepulse/Dinepulse_Admin - using command *npm start* .
 Make sure to change the API URL in the .env file.
-- For the Flutter Mobile Application, assuming the Fluuter SDk is configured in the system, Project can be run from the folder Dinpulse/DinePulse_MobileApp/dinepulse_mobileapp using the Command - *Flutter run*
+- For the Flutter Mobile Application, assuming the Flutter SDK is configured in the system, Project can be run from the folder Dinpulse/DinePulse_MobileApp/dinepulse_mobileapp using the Command - *Flutter run*

 **User Credentials**